WholesumNet/prover/README.md

 ### Run, run, run!

 To run a server agent, you would first need to fork the [comms](https://github.com/WholesumNet/comms) library and put it in the parent("..") directory of the server directory.
 Now everything is ready to serve clients.
-Hit
+Hit<br>
-`sudo [server-directory]/target/debug/server -d dfs-user.toml`
+`sudo [server-directory]/target/debug/server -d dfs-user.toml`<br>
-and wait for requests! and yes as of now you would need to run the server with `root` privilages.
+and wait for requests! unfortunately as of now you would need to run the server with `root` privilages.